constarg/MIPS-Increase-efficiency-using-pipeline/README.md

 # Introduction
-This repo was created for an exercise on the university.
+This repo was created for an exercise for the university.

 # Details of exercise
 This repo consists of 3 codes.
 The first code is small but not very efficient for the processor.
 The second code is the same but with a description about the <b>CPI ( Clock Per Instruction )</b> and other calculations that are relative to the program's efficiency.
 The third code is a reformat of the first code to help <b>MIPS</b> execute the same instructions but more efficiently using <b>pipeline technology</b>.
 This repo contains and the C code of the Assembly, for a better understanding of the code.
 Also in this example, we don't care about how we can improve the code quality ( by making it smarter or removing lines etc ) we only care about how to make this exact code more efficient using the <b>pipeline technology</b>.